Microservice-API-Patterns/MDSL-Specification/docs/generators/java.md

 Java Generator
 ==============
 The MDSL Eclipse plugin and the CLI allow API designers to generate Java code out of MDSL.
-The code can then be used to implement modular monoliths ("moduliths"), (micro-)services, or any other decomposition style (as long as you use Java for its implementation).
-If a modular monolith approach is chosen, the [Spring Boot extension "Moduliths"](https://github.com/odrotbohm/moduliths](https://github.com/odrotbohm/moduliths) can be used to verify the modular structure, to bootstrap a subset of the modules and to derive PlantUML documentation about the modules.
+The code can then be used to implement modular monoliths ("moduliths"), (micro-)services, or any other decomposition style (as long as you use Java for its implementation). <!-- If a modular monolith approach is chosen, the Spring Boot extension [Moduliths](https://github.com/odrotbohm/moduliths) can be used to verify the modular structure, to bootstrap a subset of the modules and to derive PlantUML documentation about the modules. -->

 ## Usage
 You can generate Java code out of an MDSL model by using the MDSL [Eclipse plugin](./../tools#eclipse-plugin) or our [CLI](./../tools#command-line-interface-cli-tools).